 What's Changed

-Contingencies are back on the table
+Contingencies are fully back

 What Hasn't Changed

-The commuter premium is real
+The commuter premium is real and growing

-My Advice for 2025 Buyers
+My Advice for Spring 2026 Buyers

 Harold Jones